gdennie/nix-pills/pills/17-nixpkgs-overriding-packages.md

 }
 ```

-It's a function that accepts a function `f`, calls `f result` on the result just returned by `f result` and returns it.
-In other words it's `f(f(f(....`
+It's a function that accepts a function `f`, calls `f result` on that function which produces a lazy version of `result` whose attributes then become resolved upon request.

-At first sight, it's an infinite loop.
-With lazy evaluation it isn't, because the call is done only when needed.
+At first sight, it might look like a useless infinite loop; however, with lazy evaluation it isn't, because the call is done only when needed.

 ```console
 nix-repl> fix = f: let result = f result; in result